Code-Institute-Submissions/CitiesInCountries/README.md

 	* Using FontAwesome font icons to add visual elements to key website features, making the website memorable and easier to navigate.

 ### Acknowledgements
 The inspiration for the project comes from my current role as a learner at the Code Institute.
-I wanted to broaden my programming horizons, challenge myself, and provide some idea of my potential as a prorammer.
+I wanted to broaden my programming horizons, challenge myself, and provide some idea of my potential as a programmer.

 This is my second milestone project for the Diploma in Full Stack Development at the Code Institute.
 I find that the milestone projects are excellent in getting me to understand the concepts covered during the course, while giving me an opportunity to fail, and fail fast, and in the process learn something new.